-Recent and planned measurements of exclusive meson production at COMPASS are discussed.
-New results on the transverse target spin asymmetries for exclusive ρ^0 production are presented.
+In this paper we summarize recent measurements of exclusive meson production performed by the COMPASS Collaboration.
+In particular, recent results on the transverse target spin asymmetries for exclusive ρ^0 production are presented.
 Some of these asymmetries are sensitive to the GPDs E, which are related to the orbital angular momentum of quarks.
-Other asymmetries are sensitive to the chiral-odd GPDs H_T , which are related to the transversity.
+Other asymmetries are sensitive to the chiral-odd, transverse GPDs H_T .
+Measurements of exclusive processes, which are a part of the COMPASS-II proposal, are also discussed.